 Biden announces national security team

-President-elect Joe Biden announced several top positions on his national security team Monday, including secretary of state, homeland security secretary, director of national intelligence, ambassador to the United Nations, national security adviser and a special presidential envoy for climate.
+President-elect Joe Biden announced Monday several top positions on his national security team, including secretary of state, homeland security secretary, director of national intelligence, ambassador to the United Nations, national security adviser and a special presidential envoy for climate.

 As CBS News has reported, Mr. Biden has selected Antony Blinken to be secretary of state.
 Blinken has known Mr. Biden for years and served in the past two Democratic administrations, including as a deputy national security adviser and as deputy secretary of state.
 The president-elect first started working with Blinken over 15 years ago when he chaired the Senate Foreign Relations Committee and Blinken was the Democratic staff director.
 Blinken later went on to serve as Mr. Biden's national security adviser during the Obama administration.